-- The compartment that owns network resources must contain a VCN, a public or private regional subnet, and other resources (such as an internet gateway, a route table, security lists).
+- The compartment that owns network resources must contain a VCN, a public or private regional subnet, and other resources (such as an internet gateway, a route table, security lists and/or network security groups).
 To ensure high availability, API gateways can only be created in regional subnets (not AD-specific subnets).
 Note that an API gateway must be able to reach the back ends defined in the API deployment specification.
 For example, if the back end is on the public internet, the VCN must have an internet gateway to enable the API gateway to route requests to the back end.

 The VCN must have a set of DHCP options that includes an appropriate DNS resolver to map host names defined in an API deployment specification to IP addresses.
 If such a DHCP options set does not exist in the VCN already, you will have to create it.
 Select the DHCP options set for the API gateway's subnet as follows:

 - If the host name is publicly published on the internet, or if the host name belongs to an instance in the same VCN, select a DHCP options set that has the Oracle-provided Internet and VCN Resolver as the DNS Type.
 This is the default if you do not explicitly select a DHCP options set.